qooxdoo/qooxdoo/docs/desktop/layout/README.md

 The [LayoutItem](apps://apiviewer/#qx.ui.core.LayoutItem)'s dimension properties only support integer values.
 To use percentage dimensions some Qooxdoo layout managers allow to define width and height using layout properties.
-This dimensions are then _higher_ prioritized than the width and height configured in the child using the _normal_ properties.
+These dimensions are then _higher_ prioritized than the width and height configured in the child using the _normal_ properties.
 The limitations defined through `minWidth` etc. are still respected by the layout manager.
 Percentage dimensions